To triple-rinse a pesticide container, should the container be filled completely for each rinse?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-To effectively triple-rinse a pesticide container, it is not necessary to fill the container completely for each rinse.
-The goal of the triple-rinse procedure is to thoroughly clean the container and ensure that any remaining pesticide residues are removed before disposal.
-This is typically done by adding a small amount of water to the container—often about one-quarter full—capping it, and then shaking or agitating the container to allow the water to contact all surfaces.
+To effectively triple-rinse a pesticide container, it is not necessary to fill the container completely with water during each rinse.
+The primary goal of triple rinsing is to ensure that any residues of the pesticide are removed from the container to prevent environmental contamination and promote safety.

 Subscribe